securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

-# Federated Learning via Matrix Sketching
+# SketchFL: Federated Learning via Matrix Sketching

-Welcome to the [Project Title] repository, a research contribution to the OpenFL community.
-This project explores [briefly describe the focus of the research, e.g., a novel federated learning algorithm, application, or methodology] using OpenFL's experimental workflow interface.
+Welcome to **SketchFL**, a research contribution to the OpenFL community.
+This project explores **integrating sketch-based compression into federated learning workflows**, using OpenFL's experimental Workflow API to accelerate both training and inference while reducing communication overhead.

-> Note: This template is **not** intended to serve as a strict guideline.
-This is your space to showcase your awesome work and contribute back to the community.
-You should feel free to customize it as you see fit to best highlight your efforts!
+> **Note:** This document describes the SketchFL methodology and supplemental code.
+It is intended to showcase sketch-based FL research rather than serve as a standalone software package.
+Feel free to adapt the concepts and code snippets in your own experiments.

 ## Abstract

-[Provide a concise summary of the research, highlighting the main objectives, methods, and findings.
-This section should give readers a quick understanding of the project's significance and contributions.]
+We introduce SketchFL, a framework that applies CountSketch-based compression within federated learning using OpenFL.
+By sketching model weights and activations in both forward and backward passes, SketchFL reduces communication bandwidth and computation time.
+We handle fractional compression ratios (q >= 1.0) and support gradient reconstruction via inverse sketching.
+Our evaluation on an MNIST classification task with a simple MLP architecture demonstrates that at q = 6, SketchFL maintains over 98% test accuracy while offering substantial speedups.

 ## Overview

-The aim of this template is to provide a starting point for setting up your federated learning experiment and integrating your research into OpenFL.
-This repository serves as a space to host and showcase the innovative work you have been doing within the open-source community.
-Feel free to customize the workflow as needed, and consider implementing your own functionality or raising issues/requests for any features you find lacking.
-Our goal is to foster an outstanding framework for the research community and create an efficient pipeline to integrate research into the core OpenFL framework.
+SketchFL shows how randomized numerical linear algebra techniques (CountSketch) integrate into federated learning experiments via OpenFL’s Workflow API.
+Included are:

+- **Code Snippets:** Python modules for CountSketch utilities and a `SketchLinear` PyTorch layer.
+- **Notebook Examples:** Jupyter notebooks illustrating sketch-based federated learning on MNIST with an MLP.
+- **Configuration Guides:** Instructions for integrating SketchFL into an OpenFL workflow.

+> **Note:** Current examples focus on an MLP architecture on the MNIST dataset, demonstrating feasibility of sketch-based compression in federated learning.

 ## Running the Experiment